 In Hillary’s mind, she was a party girl with an active social life.
 She fancied the company of her niece, Sloane, when she wanted to dance and charm a few men who didn’t know any better.
 But, in reality, she spent many nights holed up in her room.
 She was confused about who she was and what she wanted in life.
 Sometimes, she had a clear picture of what she wanted the future to be while other times she settled on doing very little with her life.
 At least that’s what she felt like her father thought she would amount to, and she wanted to please him.
 But, if the truth be told, Hillary was quite comfortable and happy in her own skin.
 She thought she was beautiful and loved her body, but she quickly learned she wasn’t supposed to.
 The verbal abuse she suffered at the mouth of her father often blurred the lines between truth and lies.
 Most times she couldn’t tell one from the other.
 But, sometimes, she knew the truth and it set her free.
 That confidence she knew she had exuded from every pore, and she flaunted the beauty she felt on the inside.
 Those were the nights she got out and partied like she wanted.
 One of those nights, she opted for the company of her best friend, Jase Templeton.
 Their favorite hangout was The Warehouse in Oasis Springs.
-They had been going there ever since they were old enough to want to sneak out and do adult things.
+They had been going there ever since they were old enough to want to sneak out to do adult things.

-“What are you grinning at?” she asked.
+“What are you grinning at?”

 He often gazed upon her with such admiration…desire even.
 She couldn’t give him what he wanted.